Why Isn't My Dog Eating?

 Physical and Medical Conditions

-Most prolonged cases of a complete refusal of food (anything that lasts more than three to five days)—and many cases of chronic undereating—stem from a specific physical or medical condition, like one of the following.
+Most prolonged cases of a complete mealtime refusal (anything that lasts more than three to five days) stem from a specific physical or medical condition, such as:

-- Organ dysfunction.
-Kidney disease, liver disease, heart failure, and other conditions (more likely in aging dogs) that change the blood concentrations of certain compounds can make an animal feel unwell, and more likely to stop eating.
-Cancer is also still fairly common in older dogs, unfortunately, and many types of cancer affect appetite.
+Kidney disease, liver disease, heart failure, cancer and other conditions commonly seen in older dogs that change the blood concentrations of certain compounds can make an animal feel unwell, and more likely to stop eating.

-- Gastrointestinal (GI) conditions.
-Foreign bodies or obstructions in the GI system, parasites, viral or bacterial infections, inflammatory bowel disease, food allergies, pancreatitis, and stress colitis, to name a few, all affect digestion and appetite.
+Foreign bodies or obstructions in the GI system, parasites, viral or bacterial infections, inflammatory bowel disease, food allergies, pancreatitis and stress colitis, to name a few, all affect digestion and appetite.

-- Food aversion.
-Dogs are prone to food aversion, aka the association a food with a particular feeling or medical illness.
-This is especially challenging when a dog is sick for a prolonged period and has been fed multiple foods, all of which he's probably going to associate with feeling ill.
-We often make the mistake of leaving food around sick pets, for example, if they're lying near their food in a crate.
+Dogs are prone to food aversion, aka the association of food with a particular feeling or illness.
 Dr. Shmalberg likens this to being sick at a fast food restaurant: "It's unlikely you'll want to go back and eat there anytime soon."

 As they age, dogs may become less active and eat less to maintain their weight.
 This isn't concerning if they're still in good shape.
 (Remember, the suggested feeding amounts on food packages usually overestimate what normal dogs need.)